First Kilchoman Live Tasting in 2021 announced

-Kilchoman today announced the first online tasting of 2021 for 21 February, 7pm Islay time.
+Kilchoman today announced the first online tasting of 2021 with George & Peter Wills for 21 February from 7pm Islay time.

 In addition to the two Core Range whiskies Machir Bay and Sanaig, the Tasting Pack this time includes two pre-release samples of 2021 that are likely to attract the most interest, Loch Gorm 2021 and Comraich Batch 4.